How to Tell if a Dog is Purebred

-Already have your puppy or about to em-bark?
-You can search the ANKC website to find out if the breeder is registered.
+Already have your puppy or about to em-bark on getting one?
+Search the ANKC website to determine if the breeder is registered.
 If they are, you should be able to obtain the papers from them.

 The breeder will register the pup, and once the dog is yours, those papers should show you everything including their date of birth and their family tree.
+That way, you definitely know you have a purebred dog.
 Maybe they even have a fancy registered name!

 - Search Google and social media for the name of each business or breeder you’re considering buying a purebred dog from.
 Thoroughly check out their website, social channels, and any other resources you find.
 This can help you to avoid puppy mills and find a reputable breeder.